4hrue2kd83f/microkeyboard/README.md

 ## #how-to-use
 Use A and B to select a letter.
 Shake to send it to another micro:bit via bluetooth.

+## #radio
+This micro:bit program uses radio channel 236838009.
+It is not compatible with other programs using channel 236838009.

 ## #lisence
 This is free and unencumbered software released into the public domain.